Getting started withOpen Educational Resources

 The Creative Commons Foundation is a US-American organization created in 2001 by Prof. Lawrence Lessig, a Harvard Law School professor and activist for internet freedom.
 The goal of the Foundation is to promote a world-wide culture of re-use, remix and exchange.

-As we saw, open licenses must grant, at a minimum, an automatic right to users to keep a copy of the materials and to re-distribute it freely to others.
+As indicated above, open licenses must grant, at a minimum, an automatic right to users to keep a copy of the materials and to redistribute them freely to others.
 This, however, is only a minimal definition of openness: the UNESCO definition of Open Educational Resources is more demanding.

 How to license one’s materials

 There is no absolute rule to decide how closed or open a resource should be.
 To a large extent, this is a question of personal preference.
-We offer some general considerations and recommendations on this topic below.
+Some general considerations and recommendations on this topic are offered below.

 In practice, in order to release any kind of content as an open resource, it is sufficient to clearly indicate the name of the license somewhere on or in the work itself (e. g. on the first page of a book or in the credits of a video).